mustafaa-8/BudgetManger/README.md

 ## 📊 Data Storage

-All transaction data is stored in a CSV file with the following fields:
+**All transaction data is stored in a CSV file with the following fields:**

-Amount
+1. Amount

-Type (Income / Expense)
+2. Type (Income / Expense)

-Date
+3. Date

-Notes
+4. Notes

 The CSV format allows easy data manipulation and future scalability.

-## Learning Outcomes
+## 📌 Learning Outcomes

 1. Applied Object-Oriented Programming concepts